ryanrishi/ryanrishi.com/src/_posts/2020-06-01-managing-the-same-aws-key-pair-in-multiple-terraform-workspaces.md

 </pre>

 # Conclusion
 That's it!
-Even though importing the AWS key pair didn't import the public key, we can manipulate the Terraform state to include the public key so that the resource is not re-created.
+Even though importing the AWS key pair didn't import the public key, we can manipulate the Terraform state to include the public key so that the resource is not recreated.

 While I went with the above solution for my use case, there are other solutions to this problem:
 - set up each Terraform workspace to use different AWS accounts